ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

 # Investigation
 When something is going wrong you can do the following:
 * assess the node status with `kubectl get nodes`
-* assess the storage state with ''
+* assess the storage state with 'kubectl get pv'  and `kubectl get pvc`